San Francisco 1980s

 Parking

 There was a kind of Wild West situation with parking in the city.
-Even though the population of San Francisco was smaller, there were a lot more cars per household.
-These days, you’ll see single families occupying entire houses in neighborhoods where previously you could expect two or three flats, each holding a few renters…
+Even though the population of San Francisco was smaller then, there were more cars per household.
+These days, single families often occupy entire houses that would previously provide two or three separate rented flats, each holding a few renters apiece.
+So a…

 Read more: Parking